naruthk/resume/README.md

 ## Development

-Edit `resume.tex` then run the following command:
+Make changes in `NaruthKonguraiResume.tex` and then run the following command:

 ```bash
 pdflatex NaruthKonguraiResume.tex